Breaking News

 Soldier of Fortune Was Forged in the Fires of Vietnam

-COMMENTARY by Susan Katz Keating Fifty years of Soldier of Fortune brings one question repeatedly to my inbox: Where did this all begin?
+COMMENTARY by Susan Katz Keating Fifty-plus years of Soldier of Fortune brings one question repeatedly to my inbox: Where did this all begin?
 The answer is not a mystery; it’s history.
 Soldier of Fortune grew from Vietnam, and its legacy still drives us today.
 To understand Soldier of Fortune, you have to …

 Read More »